 Eligible applicants include, fire departments and fire districts, government organizations - including state, county, and local - public educational institutions, 501 (c) non-profit organizations, and Indian Tribes.
-Individuals and for-profit companies do not qualify.
+Private landowners qualify if working through one of the eligible applicants listed above, but cannot directly apply.
+For-profit companies do not qualify.
 Projects may occur on state, private, federal, and tribal lands in Arizona.

 Fuels mitigation is a vital component to reducing the threat of wildfires across Arizona.
 But, it also protects the health of our forests by removing diseased vegetation, invasive species, and dense fuel.
 Plus, fuels reduction work aids in the health of our watersheds and our wildlife habitat.

 How to Apply

 ***The Application Process is Now Open***

 DFFM, with funding provided by the State of Arizona, USDA Forest Service and DOI Bureau of Land Management, is soliciting project proposals from $20,000 to $500,000.
 Applications are due no later than May 20, 2022.

 All applications must be submitted online through our grants application portal.
 Instructions and all other information related to the grant application process are available on the portal page.